 - Collins: an alcoholic beverage made with gin or vodka that has been diluted with carbonated water (soda).

-- Martini: one of the most popular cocktails served in bars that is made with gin or vodka shaken with vermouth (a kind of fortified wine), ice cubes, olive juice for garnish.
+- Martini: one of the most popular cocktails served in bars that are made with gin or vodka shaken with vermouth (a kind of fortified wine), ice cubes, and olive juice for garnish.

 - Mimosa: this drink typically consists of a mixture of champagne and orange juice, or sometimes other fruit juices.

-- Straining: filtering ice which was used to mix a drink and replacing it with new ice to ensure it lasts longer in the customer's glass.
+- Straining: filtering ice that was used to mix a drink and replacing it with new ice to ensure it lasts longer in the customer's glass.

 - Mescal: an alcoholic beverage made by distilling wine or fermented fruit juice, such as pineapple.

 ... and many more

 Down with the numbers: How to limit liquor costs

 One of the biggest costs of running a bar is wasted liquor.
 Ensuring your bartenders know how to pour properly, and adhere to standard pours reduces this problem and allows you to use less alcohol, therefore saving money.

 The first step is to ensure your bartenders are using the right size glasses for each drink.
 A good rule of thumb here would be a shot glass for shots, and either an old-fashioned or wineglass depending on what you're pouring for drinks such as martinis, cosmos, sours, etc. This will help them measure out the correct portion of alcohol, and will help you avoid wasting the rest.